Charles Q. Clapp: Personal life

 Clapp married Julia Octavia Wingate, granddaughter of General Henry Dearborn, in the early 1820s.
-His father gave the newlyweds the former Hugh McLellan House, at the corner of Portland's Spring and High Streets, as a wedding gift.
+His father gave the newlyweds the former Hugh McLellan House, at the corner of Portland's Spring Street and High Street, as a wedding gift.
 The couple had two known children: daughters Julia and Georgianna.
 Julia married John Carroll.
 They lived adjacent to Victoria Mansion, on Park Street.
 Julia died in 1893; she is interred in Portland's Evergreen Cemetery.

 In 1832, Clapp designed and built his home at today's 97 Spring Street in Portland, having sold the adjacent McLellan House to his father-in-law.
 What is known as the Charles Q. Clapp House is now owned by the Portland Museum of Art.
 It was listed on the National Register of Historic Places in 1972.
 The Clapps only lived in the new structure for a few years: in 1837, they returned to the McLellan House to live with Julia's widowed mother.